jonahlin803/CS4680Project2/README.md

 ## Limitations

-- Database operations are currently placeholders and not fully implemented
-- API calls require proper authentication setup
-- System commands are limited to basic operations for safety
+- Focused on file renaming operations only (does not handle system commands, API calls, or database operations)
 - Very large directories (>500 files) may require pattern-based instructions for best results
 - Some complex multi-step operations may require multiple interactions